vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---

-That's it; I hope you can use some of these templates in your own setup.
+That is it.
+I hope you can use some of these templates in your own setup.

 Let me know which cool templates you use!